Executive Interim Management

 Get in touch

-How can you become an interim executive?
+How can you become an executive interim manager?

 Clearly, one of the pre-requisites to becoming an interim executive is having experience and expertise at an executive-board level.
 While some few interim managers do manage to propel themselves to this level without a previous life as a boardroom executive, it’s fair to say they are in the minority.
 The vast majority of interim executives operating today are executives who have actively chosen to turn interim.